-The counter-insurgent and honestly fucking obnoxious role of marshals has been covered in depth elsewhere, so I won't rehash critiques here.
+The counter-insurgent and honestly fucking obnoxious role of marshals has been covered in depth elsewhere,33 so I won't rehash critiques here.
 What I would like to do is briefly contextualise this 'peace police' lineage going back to at least the 1960s.
-Where just as they do today in the Palestine rallies (including self-professed "socialist organisations - you know the ones), Liberals involved in the Anti-Vietnam war protests openly flaunted their attempts to anoint themselves as the arbiters of legitimate protest.
+Where just as they do today, Liberals involved in the Anti-Vietnam war protests openly flaunted their attempts to anoint themselves as the arbiters of legitimate protest.
 Training peace police to target protestors that saw escalation as a legitimate course of action against Imperialist war:

-"While the "March Against Death" was taking place, we were busily training marshals who would oversee the demonstration - that is, essentially be our own force of nonviolent peacekeepers.
-We were rightfully concerned that groups of Weathermenstyle protesters would disrupt our demonstration regardless of how creative our tactics were" 35
+"While the "March Against Death" was taking place, we were busily training marshals who would